whiteyhat/Lightning-Network-Simulator/README.md

 ## How to get started: ##

-* Get the source code
+* Get the source code.
+* Make sure you have JDK SE 8.
 * You can use the main folder as an Eclipse or IntelliJ IDEA workspace.
-* Build the maven projects
+* Build the maven projects.
 * Run the GUI suite **com.carlos.lnsim.lnsim.GUI**
 * If you do not get the simulation up and running please create an issue ticket.